lawicko/final-whistle-assistant/README.md

 **Note: as of version 3.2.0 saving the statistics and the full match reports is not yet inplemented.**

-[Go to Player page section](#player) to see how the data gathered in the match module is utilized there to display the additional information about injuries and minutes played by your players.
+[Go to Player page section](#player) to see how the data gathered from the match pages is utilized there to display the additional information about injuries and minutes played by your players.

 ## Player
 Player page has been enhanced to include additional information, and the highlight of it is the injury tracker.
 Then there are additional fields in the computed skills table for midfield dominance and offensive/defensive assistance.
 This is useful not only for your own players but also if you look up a transfer listed player.
 Speaking of transfer listed players, there is also a mini buying guide below the _Bid_ button that evaluates player personalities and special talents for his designated position.